-Wrongfully Injured in a Truck Accident?
+Injured in a Pennsylvania Truck Accident?

 Our Local Philadelphia Truck Accident Lawyer Fights for Victims

 According to a report released in 2017 by PennDOT, there were “355 reportable car accidents” that occurred in Pennsylvania every day in 2016.
 Out of those 355 accidents, “3 persons were fatally injured” and “227 persons were injured” every day.

-What Are Some of the Most Common Trucking Accidents?
+What Are Common Causes of Truck Accidents?

 - Irresponsible Lane Changing.
 Irresponsible lane changing can be due to aggressive driving or because truck drivers cannot see another driver in their mirrors.
 Whether you are the truck driver or another driver on the road, always be aware of your surroundings, heed warnings on the back of large trucks if they are any and never change lanes when it is dangerous to do so.

-These are only some common causes of trucking accidents; every situation is different and unique.
+These are only some common causes of trucking accidents.
+Every situation is different and unique.
 A professional Philadelphia truck accident lawyer will know best how to help you if you have suffered an injury in an accident involving a large truck.

 Do Truckers and Trucking Companies Have to Follow Different Laws?